Skyree/jquery.timeline/README.md

 ### column
 `column` defines a number of column (1 or 2).
 It must be a integer or a function returning an integer.
 By default it is set to `2`.
 By using it as a function, you can retrieve your timeline container :
+`
 	$('#selector').timeline({
 		column: function(container) {
 			if($(container).width() > 768) return 1;
 			else return 2;
 		}
 	});
+`
 This example return one column in your container is narrower than 768 pixels, 2 columns on the contrary.

 ### first
 `first` must be set to `left` or `right`.
 This property works with the `corner` property.
 Setting it to right makes the corner item first in the DOM, setting it to the left makes it second.
 That allows you to choose the order in a single column display.
+By default it is set to `right`.

 ### animation
 `animation` allows you to use an effect when you append, prepend or remove an element from the timeline.
 It can be set to :